Junior Kelley Robinson's 16th place finish could earn an at-large bid on Saturday

 Junior Kelley Robinson paced the Mids with a third place finish

-In her 26th year at the helm of the Navy women's cross country team, Karen Boyle led the Mids to their second consecutive Patriot League championship and fourth in the last six seasons.
-The Mids posted a perfect 7-0 record in 2012, including a second straight win over Army, as Boyle was again named Patriot League Coach of the Year.
-In 26 years has Navy's head coach, Boyle has guided her teams to a 130-21 (.861) record.
+Boyle is in her 28th year at the helm of the Navy women’s cross country team, she has led the Mids to four Patriot League Championships in the last seven seasons.
+The Mids posted a perfect 5-0 record in 2013, including a third straight win over Army.
+In 27 years has Navy’s head coach, Boyle has guided her teams to a 135-21 (.865) record.

 During Boyle’s tenure, seven Navy runners have competed at the NCAA Division I Championship.
 Boyle’s first national championship qualifier came in 1992 with Kerry O’Neill, followed by Jackie Hayes in 1995, Rebecca Cline in 1997, Melissa Foon in 2000, Amy Watson in 2008, Palacio in 2011 and Beveridge in 2012.